R3.0 (concert): Concert synopsis

+Reception

 The concert garnered generally positive reviews from critics.
 Allan Policarpio from The Philippine Inquirer hailed the concert as "a night of introspection and profession of strengthened faith", praising the fact that the singer made a progress in her performances that "seemed to carry more emotional weight and vulnerability".
 He further remarked, "While she didn’t unleash those stratospheric notes with the same fearlessness or abandon, her power and resonance remained largely untouched.
 The slight rasp in her upper belts, on the other hand, added a new texture to her sound."
-Kara Bodegon of Billboard Philippines praised Velasquez's "vocal prowess and comedic side, basking in different genres".
+Kara Bodegon of Billboard Philippines praised Velasquez-Alcasid's "vocal prowess and comedic side, basking in different genres".
 She wrote that the concert proved that "her legion of followers look forward to loyally sticking by her side for the next 30 years".
 Bodegon concluded, "She has touched many hearts in the past three decades, cutting through generations, and has proven that God-given talents are worth nurturing."
 Owen Maddela writing for Preview magazine commended the shows' costumes, saying, "the two-hour spectacle was its own fashion show".

-For the production, Velasquez received nominations for Best Female Major Concert Act from the Aliw Awards and Female Concert Performer of the Year from the Star Awards for Music.
+For the production, Velasquez-Alcasid received nominations for Best Female Major Concert Act from the Aliw Awards and Female Concert Performer of the Year from the Star Awards for Music.
 The concert was aired as a television special on GMA Network on February 18, 2018.